vijayavs/openshift-aws-advanced-install/README.md

 * Choose the security group with the name **ssh-access**
 * Seclect **Review and Launch**.
 This will create a new EC2 instance.

-# 5. Allow SSH access to OpenShift cluster from Bastion instance
+# 5. Allow SSH access to OpenShift cluster from bastion instance
 * Choose **Services** -> **EC2**
 * From the navigation menu on the left, go to **Network & Security**
 * Choose **Security Groups**